whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 My journey was turbulent right from the beginning.
 We were working under all kinds of constraints as a team and that often led to moments where I was absolutely lost.
 The fact that I had a buddy around who shared a similar experience and with whom I could talk about my work and the happenings at the organisation without much hesitation, helped flatten a lot of rumbles for me.

 I now realise the importance of such bonds.
-This buddy becomes a part of your larger support system (consisting of family, friends, romantic partners etc), serving as an emotional anchor and a sounding board- in turn helping one do better at their work.
+This buddy becomes a part of your larger support system (consisting of family, friends, romantic partner etc), serving as an emotional anchor and a sounding board- in turn helping one do better at their work.
 Any genuine effort made towards developing such relationships will have compounding effects over time. _One has to look at this relationship as a symbiotic one and make an effort to sustain and develop it with time_.

 #### ⦿ Clarity and Consistency